oplS17projects/Rack-Man/README.md

 # Rack-Man

 ### Statement
 We have decided to create our own version of the classic game Pacman using Racket, and its libraries.
 The game will feature the classic gameplay of the original, with an implemented web based high score tracking.
-We hope to learn about working with larger projects like this, and also gain valuable experience working with github and in a team envrionment.
+We hope to learn about working with larger projects like this, and gain valuable experience working with GitHub and in a team environment.

 ### Analysis